jaintvn/Micro-Portfolio/README.md

-# Micro Portfolio - Flutter Web
+# Bio Link- Flutter Web

 This is to create a simple micro portfolio website contains Social media links and contact information.
 This repo simply created for personal use and later open sourced it.